Moying-moe/SuperIo/README.md

 // ......
 ```

 It is recommended to initialize at the beginning of the program.
-Because `SuperKeyboard` need about 0.2 - 1.0s to initialize.
+Because `SuperKeyboard` need about 0.2 - 1.0s to load *WinRing0* Library.

 You can call `KeyPress(byte)` to simulate a keyboard press.